code4it-dev/c4it-hugo/content/article/2025/118-azure-application-insights-ilogger-aspnetcore/index.md

 ## How to retrieve the Azure Application Insights connection string

 Azure Application Insights can be accessed via any browser by using the Azure Portal.

 Once you have an instance ready, you can simply get the value of the connection string for that resource.

-You can retrieve it in two ways: by looking at the Connection String property in the resource overview panel:
+You can retrieve it in two ways.

+You can get the connection string by looking at the Connection String property in the *resource overview panel*:

 ![Azure Application Insights overview panel](azure-application-insights-overview.png)

-The alternative is to navigate to the _Configure > Properties_ page and locate the Connection String field.
+The alternative is to navigate to the *Configure > Properties* page and locate the Connection String field.

 ![Azure Application Insights connection string panel](azure-application-insights-connection-properties.png)

 ## How to add Azure Application Insights to an ASP.NET Core application

 Now that you have the connection string, you can place it in the configuration file or, in general, store it in a place that is accessible from your application.